 1. You have Outdated Web Design

 If you are sure that you haven’t updated your site’s design elements in a while, then you might need to update the design of your page.
-Most web visitors will get attracted by the design of your site.
+Most web visitors will be attracted by the design of your site.

 Keep in mind that the first impression of your pages’ design elements can either make visitors stay or it can lead to bounces.
 With web pages, you get only one chance to make a good impression.
 Once a user gets bored with your page’s design, they might never visit again.